 I received an award from the Council for British Research in the Levant for a pilot study on religion and biotechnology in Lebanon.
-And successfully applied for ESRC CASE award for collaboration with Marketa Dolezalova and Leeds Advocacy Support for research in Leeds with Roma on well-being and security.
+Have had two ESRC CASE awards, the most recent for collaboration with Marketa Dolezalova and Leeds Advocacy Support for research in Leeds with Roma on well-being and security.

-The final report on the findings of the Nuffield Council working party on donor conception and disclosure can be found here: http://www.nuffieldbioethics.org/sites/default/files/Donor_conception_report_2013.pdf
+I was a member of the Nuffield Council on Bioethics (NCoB) working party on donor conception and disclosure: the final report can be found here:

-I welcome PhD applicants interested in kinship, assisted reproductive technologies and the anthropology of medicine, science and technology, as well as applicants with an interest in the anthropology of Britain or the Middle East.
+I welcome PhD applicants interested in kinship, assisted reproductive technologies and the anthropology of medicine, science and technology, as well as applicants with an interest in the Anthropology of Britain.

 Current PhD students (supervisees):